top of page

 Often, DIY projects sound simple but when you go to actually make them, there can be little things that are more complicated than expected.
 Here's a couple tips to make this DIY go as smoothly as it sounds.

-• Use a chopstick or something skinny to push the grated pieces down through the funnel
+• Use a chopstick or something skinny to push the grated pieces down through the funnel if they get stuck

-• Lastly, if you don't use the spray for a while and find it thickens in the bottle, this is generally a sign there is a bit too much soap for the amount of water.
+• If you don't use the spray for a while and find it thickens in the bottle, this is generally a sign there is a bit too much soap for the amount of water.
 Simply add a squirt of hot water to the bottle, shake it up and it will be good to go again.
 Or, try using it "thick" - squeeze some out onto the stain and rub in.
 So many options!

 A Note About the Ingredients...

 Although the ingredients in the Stain Remover Bars are the same as the Solid Dish Soap - simply saponified organic coconut oil and essential oils - the ratios are different to better serve the two applications (due to something called a superfat percentage).
-In a pinch they can be used interchangeably, but not on a regular basis.
+In a pinch they can be used interchangeably, but it's best to not do this on a regular basis.
 The stain remover bars will tend to dry out your hands if used regularly on dishes and the solid dish soap will not be as effective and possibly leave behind grease residue if not washed out of your clothes right away.

 Nature's Stain Removing Tricks